Hire people who keep delivering.

 Paste a JD.

 Or describe the role from scratch.
-Korture maps both into behavioral demands.
+Korture maps both into the nine behavioral demands.

 Step 02

-Role shape and the five behavioral demands that decide this hire.
+The shape of your role and the few make-or-break demands that decide this hire.
 Thirty seconds.

 Step 03